-Introduction Relative Energy Deficiency in Sport (RED-S) has developed out of the concept of the Female Athlete Triad (menstrual dysfunction, disordered eating and decreased bone mineral density) as it has become apparent that low energy availability, ie not eating enough calories to support training levels, has more widespread adverse impacts on health consequently performance in athletes than previously recognised.
-RED-S can impact both male and female athletes of all ages – if you are a male athlete, please do not stop reading!
-Young developing athletes can be at particular risk of RED-S as this represents a time of growth and development, which entails many nutritional demands in addition to those to support training.
+Introduction Relative Energy Deficiency in Sport (RED-S) has evolved from the previously described Female Athlete Triad (menstrual dysfunction, disordered eating and decreased bone mineral density).
+The reason for the development of this clinical model of RED-S is that it has become apparent that low energy availability, ie not eating enough calories to support the combined energy demands of health and training, has more widespread adverse impacts on health and consequently performance in athletes and dancers than previously recognised.
+Furthermore, the RED-S model includes both male and female athletes– so if you are a male athlete, please do not stop reading!
+Low energy availability can impact male and female exercises of all levels and of all ages.
+Young developing athletes can be at particular risk of RED-S as this represents a time of growth and development, which entails many nutritional demands, in addition to those to support training.
 This represents a time to set up the template for health into adulthood.

 Why does RED-S occur?
 RED-S is particularly prevalent in sports where low body weight confers a performance advantage or for aesthetic reasons.
 For example: long distance running, triathlon, gymnastics, dance and cycle road racing.
 However, RED-S could also occur not as an intentional strategy to control body weight, but rather during cycles of increased training load where periodised nutrition has not been synchronised with the increased demand on the body.

 What is RED-S?
-Fundamentally there is a mismatch between food intake (in terms of energy and micronutrients) and the demand for nutrition required to cover expenditure, both for training and for basic “housekeeping” tasks in the body.
+Fundamentally there is a mismatch between food intake (in terms of energy and micronutrients) and the demand for nutrition required to cover expenditure, both of exercise training and for basic “housekeeping” tasks in the body to maintain health.
 If there is insufficient energy availability, then the body switches into an energy saving mode.
 This “go slow” mode has implications for hormone production and metabolic processes, which impacts all systems throughout the body.
 The reason why RED-S was originally described as the Female Athlete Triad is that in women the “energy saving mode” involves menstrual periods being switched off: a pretty obvious external sign as all women of child bearing age should have periods (apart from when pregnant).
 Low oestrogen levels have an adverse effect on bone health, resulting in decrease in bone mineral density.
 This effectively renders young women at increased risk of both soft tissue and bone injury, as seen in post-menopausal women.
-As described in the IOC statement published 2014 in British Journal of Sports Medicine on RED-S, the Female Athlete Triad is now recognised as just the tip of the iceberg.
+As described in the IOC statement published 2014 and updated 2018 in British Journal of Sports Medicine , the Female Athlete Triad is now recognised as just the tip of the iceberg.
 Disruption of hormone levels does not only adversely impact menstrual periods and bone health.
 There are knock on effects impacting the immune system, cardiovascular system, muscles, nervous system, gut health and the list goes on.
-Importantly, this situation is also seen in male athletes: for example, whether or not a sport is weight bearing, which traditionally improves bone health, in RED-S the predominant effect of disrupted hormones is to decrease bone density, leading to increased fracture risk.
+Importantly, it is recognised that this situation is also seen in male athletes: low energy availability resulting in adverse health and performance consequences.
+Although exercise/dance is known to have many beneficial effects on health, all these beneficial effects are negated by low energy availability.
+For example, whether or not a sport is weight bearing, which traditionally improves bone health, in RED-S the predominant effect of disrupted hormones is to decrease bone density, leading to increased fracture risk.

 What is the significance of RED-S?
 Do these effects of RED-S matter?
 Yes: there is a detrimental effect on not only health, but on all elements of sports performance.
 These include an inability to improve as expected in response to training and increased risk of injury.
 In the long-term there are potential implications for health with inability to reach peak bone mass for young athletes and at the other end of the scale, irreversible bone loss being seen in retired athletes.